antoinedelia/cloud-optimist/cloud/content/fr/posts/2025/how-i-automated-my-blog-to-the-cloud/index.md

       run: terraform plan

       # On push to master, build or change infrastructure according to Terraform configuration files
-      # Note: It is recommended to set up a required "strict" status check in your repository for "Terraform Cloud".
-See the documentation on "strict" required status checks for more information: https://help.github.com/en/github/administering-a-repository/types-of-required-status-checks
     - name: Terraform Apply
       working-directory: ./terraform
       if: steps.filter.outputs.terraform == 'true' && github.ref == 'refs/heads/master' && github.event_name == 'push'